tellor-io/telliot-feeds/docs/examples/legacy_query_example.md

 # Legacy Query Example

-This example demonstrates how to create a [`LegacyRequest`][telliot_core.queries.legacy_query.LegacyRequest] requesting the ETH/USD price.
+This example demonstrates how to create a [`LegacyRequest`][telliot_feed_examples.queries.legacy_query.legacyrequest] requesting the ETH/USD price.
 The legacy request ID for ETH/USD is `1`, in accordance with the
 [Legacy Data Feed ID Specifications](https://docs.tellor.io/tellor/integration/data-ids/current-data-feeds).

 ## Create the query